rust-lang/rust/src/doc/tarpl/exotic-sizes.md

 Rust largely understands that any operation that produces or stores a ZST can be reduced to a no-op.
-For instance, a `HashSet<T>` can be effeciently implemented as a thin wrapper around `HashMap<T, ()>` because all the operations `HashMap` normally does to store and retrieve keys will be completely stripped in monomorphization.
+For instance, a `HashSet<T>` can be effeciently implemented as a thin wrapper around `HashMap<T, ()>` because all the operations `HashMap` normally does to store and retrieve values will be completely stripped in monomorphization.

 Similarly `Result<(), ()>` and `Option<()>` are effectively just fancy `bool`s.